 Investing cash flows reflect the acquisition of thirteen lifestyle parks and five rental villages for \$113.3m, along with capital refurbishment works of \$18.7m, including \$9.1m on the New Zealand Students portfolio.
 US sale proceeds account for \$7.0m of the Investing cash flows, being \$1.2m proceeds from sale of investment properties and \$5.8m proceeds from sale of equity accounted investments.
-Financing cash flows include net proceeds of \$58.9m from the September rights issue offset by net borrowings proceeds of \$36.3m to partly fund the acquisition of lifestyle parks.
+Financing cash flows include net proceeds of \$58.9m from the September rights issue along with net proceeds from borrowings of \$36.3m to partly fund the acquisition of lifestyle parks.

-(k) Distributions
+k.
+Distributions